BosenSD/cse15l-lab-reports/index.md

   **Absolute Path:** `C:\Users\Bosen\cse12-pa1-Testing\pa1-starter\cse12pa1student`

   **Result Explanation:** If we input `ls` with the path of a directory, it lists all files and folders in the inputed directory.
+However, this command does not change the current working directory.

   **Does this run into error?** No, it does not run into error.